 Of all the things that could cause a wide-spread Public Emergency, a virus is the most probable.
 It has no boundaries.
 It's easy to spread (airborne or physical contact) and may not be obvious until diagnosed properly.
 "Common Cold-Like Symptoms" could be the disguise of a more sinister bug that, in less than a year, could cause the deaths of many around the globe.

-Think, for a minute, how often we come into contact with things that others have touched; elevator buttons, door handles, door bells, stairway handles, telephones, keyboards/mice, handshakes, counter tops, appliances, toilets, toilet stall doors and paper holders, sink knobs, hand dryer buttons, utensils at food bars . . . the list is endless.
+Think, for a minute, how often we come into contact with things that others have touched; elevator buttons, door handles, shopping carts, door bells, stairway handles, telephones, keyboards/mice, handshakes, counter tops, appliances, toilets, toilet stall doors and paper holders, sink knobs, hand dryer buttons, utensils at food bars . . . the list is endless.
 Unless you continually wear surgical gloves, you WILL be exposed to the germs of someone else you may, or may not, know and those persons could be infected with any number of nasty communicable germs that could make you mildly sick or worse.
-Regardless of how it is transmitted, the precautions are the same; sanitation, hand washing, covering coughs/sneezes, Personal Protective Equipment (PPE)* and isolation of contaminated from non-contaminated spaces and people.
-The basic components of a full-fledged Pandemic Kit is recommended for each "Go Bag" and a complete Pandemic Kit should be in every home.
+Regardless of how it is transmitted, the precautions are the same; sanitation, hand washing and covering coughs/sneezes.

+Personal Protective Equipment (PPE):* The basic components of a full-fledged Pandemic Kit is recommended for each "Go Bag" and a complete Pandemic Kit should be in every home.
 Ready-made kits*, or products to build your own, can be purchased from many internet sites or local stores that sell hospital supplies.
 Basic supplies include*:

 If protective gear* is exposed to a contaminated area, it must be removed and placed in the Bio-Hazard Bag, and hands sanitized, before the wearer can enter a non-contaminated area.
 Several sets of protective gear* (quantity based on activity within contaminated areas) will be necessary for the duration of the outbreak.